The Marvel Cinematic Universe has its movies and plans scheduled out for the next few years, even if there are only a few release dates known.

 Thor: Love & Thunder (May 6, 2022)

-Thor: Love & Thunder is currently shooting in Australia right now and is in the news a lot lately due to its cast.
+Thor: Love & Thunder is currently shooting in Australia right now and is in the news a lot lately because of its cast.

-Black Panther II is scheduled to hit in 2022, but that is still an uncertainty since Chadwick Boseman’s death.
+Black Panther II is scheduled to hit in July 2022.

 The movie will not recast T’Challa and there is no word on who will be the new Black Panther in the movie.